codatio/codat-docs/docs/enterprise/tech-implementation/consent/lifecyle.md

 This allows Codat to have access to all data from the 1st connection, but will only pull relevant data based on the specific use-case.

 E.g. I connect my Xero via a Dashboard customer journey.
-I grant access to all data within my Xero account - but TD Bank only pulls data-types that are relevant for the Dashboard product as that is all the user has provided consent for.
+I grant access to all data within my Xero account - but you only pull data-types that are relevant for the Dashboard product as that is all the user has provided consent for.
 #### An existing customer wants to add integration package(s) for existing product

 Customers can use the Strategic Consent Journey UI to add additional integration packages for a specific product.
 E.g. “Click here to connect more packages.